Xilinx/xoclv2/src/Documentation/fpga/xrt.rst

 xrt-lib.ko
 ----------

-Repository of all subsystem drivers and pure software modules that can potentially be shared between xrt-mgnt and xrt-user.
-All these drivers are structured as **xrt_driver** and are instantiated by xrt-mgnt (or xrt-user under development) based on meta data associated with the hardware.
+xrt-lib is the repository of all subsystem drivers and pure software modules that can potentially be shared between xrt-mgmt and xrt-user.
+All these drivers are structured as **xrt_driver** and are instantiated by xrt-mgmt (or xrt-user under development) based on meta data associated with the hardware.
 The metadata is in the form of a device tree as mentioned before.
-Each xrt driver statically defines a subsystem node array by using node name or a string in its ``.endpoints`` property.
-And this array is eventually translated to IOMEM resources in the instantiated xrt device.
+Each xrt_driver statically defines a subsystem node array by using node name or a string in its ``.endpoints`` property.
+And this array is eventually translated to IOMEM resources in the instantiated **xrt_device**.

-The xrt-lib infrastructure provides hooks to xrt drivers for device node management, user file operations and ioctl callbacks.
-The core infrastructure also provides bus functionality for xrt driver registration, discovery and inter xrt driver leaf calls.
+The xrt-lib infrastructure provides hooks to xrt_drivers for device node management, user file operations and ioctl callbacks.
+The core infrastructure also provides a bus functionality called **xrt_bus_type** for xrt_driver registration, discovery and inter xrt_driver calls. xrt-lib does not have any dependency on PCIe subsytem.

 .. note::
    See code in ``include/xleaf.h`` and ``include/xdevice.h``

-xrt-mgnt.ko
+xrt-mgmt.ko
 ------------

-The xrt-mgnt driver is a PCIe device driver driving MPF found on Xilinx's Alveo PCIe device.
+The xrt-mgmt driver is a PCIe device driver driving MPF found on Xilinx's Alveo PCIe device.
 It consists of one *root* driver, one or more *group* drivers and one or more *xleaf* drivers.
-The root and MPF specific xleaf drivers are in xrt-mgnt.ko.
-The group driver and other xleaf drivers are in xrt-lib.ko.
+The group and xleaf drivers are instantiations of xrt_driver but are called group and xleaf to symbolize the logical operation performed by them.

+The root driver manages the life cycle of multiple group drivers, which, in turn, manages multiple xleaf drivers.
+This flexibility allows xrt-mgmt.ko and xrt-lib.ko to support various HW subsystems exposed by different Alveo shells.
+The differences among these Alveo shells is handled in xleaf drivers.
+The root and group drivers make part of the infrastructure which provide common services to xleaf drivers found on various Alveo shells.
+See :ref:`alveo_platform_overview`.

 The instantiation of specific group driver or xleaf driver is completely data driven based on meta data (mostly in device tree format) found through VSEC capability and inside firmware files, such as platform xsabin or user xclbin file.
-The root driver manages the life cycle of multiple group drivers, which, in turn, manages multiple xleaf drivers.
-This allows a single set of drivers to support all kinds of subsystems exposed by different shells.
-The difference among all these subsystems is handled in xleaf drivers with root and group drivers being part of the infrastructure which provide common services to all leaves found on various platforms.

 Driver Object Model